 Medicare Advantage Ending My Membership (Disenrollment)

-Ending your membership in Provider Partners Health Plan may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Provider Partners Health Plans may be voluntary (your own choice) or involuntary (not your own choice):

 You might leave our plan because you have decided that you want to leave.

 - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.

 - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.

 - There are also limited situations where you do not choose to leave, but we are required to end your membership.

 When can you end your membership in our PPHP?

 - You can end your membership during the Annual Enrollment Period (October 15 through December 7).